wuespace/telestion-extension-sample/README.md

 A template for creating new Telestion extensions.

-THis template contains an initialized project structure with configured dependencies and a publishing pipeline.
+This template contains an initialized project structure with configured dependencies and a publishing pipeline.